 Due to the importance of energy efficiency in wireless ad hoc networks, minimum power assignment for different network issues have been addressed recently.
 Research efforts have focused on finding the minimum power assignment so that the induced communication graph has some "good" properties in terms of network tasks such as disjoint paths, connectivity or faulttolerance.
-The minimum energy connectivity problem was first studied by Chen and Huang [6], in which the induced communication graph is strongly connected while the total power assignment is minimized.
+The minimum energy connectivity problem was first studied by Chen and Huang [7], in which the induced communication graph is strongly connected while the total power assignment is minimized.
 This problem has been shown by them to be NP-hard.
-Recently, this problem has been heavily studied and many approximation algorithms have been proposed when the network is modelled by using symmetric links or asymmetric links [7], [8], [9], [10].
-Along this line, several authors [11], [12], [13] considered the minimum total power assignment while the resulting network is k-strongly connected or k-connected.
+Recently, this problem has been heavily studied and many approximation algorithms have been proposed when the network is modelled by using symmetric links or asymmetric links [8, 9, 10, 11, 15].
+Along this line, several authors [12, 13, 14] considered the minimum total power assignment while the resulting network is k-strongly connected or k-connected.
 This problem has been shown to be NP-hard too.
 Solving this problem can improve the fault tolerance of the network.
-In [14], [15], [8], Clementi et. al also consider the minimum energy connectivity problem while the induced communication graph have a diameter bounded by a constant h.
+In [16, 17, 9], Clementi et. al also considered the minimum energy connectivity problem while the induced communication graph have a diameter bounded by a constant h.
+In [1], Lloyd et. al proposed one general framework that leads to an approximation algorithm for minimizing total power assignment.
+Using the framework they proposed a new 2-connected approximation method for power assignment.
+In [18], Krumke et. al also studied the minimum power assignment so that networks satisfy specific properties such as connectivity, bounded diameter and minimum node degree.
 Other relevant work in the area of power assignment (or called energy-efficiency) includes energy-efficient broadcasting and multicasting in wireless networks.
 The problem, given a source node s, is to find a minimum power assignment such that the induced communication graph contains a spanning tree rooted at s.
 This problem was proved to be NP-hard.
-In [1], [2], [3], [4], they presented some heuristic solutions and gave some theoretical analysis.
-Recently, Srinivas and Modiano [5] also studied finding k-disjoint paths for a given pair of nodes while minimizing the total node power needed by nodes on these k-disjoint paths.
-An excellent survey of some recent theoretical advances and open problems on energy consumption in ad hoc networks can be found in [16].
+In [2, 3, 4, 5], they presented some heuristic solutions and gave some theoretical analysis.
+Recently, Srinivas and Modiano [6] also studied finding k-disjoint paths for a given pair of nodes while minimizing the total node power needed by nodes on these k-disjoint paths.
+An excellent survey of some recent theoretical advances and open problems on energy consumption in ad hoc networks can be found in [19].